FLYING taildraggers 1950-2003

 See: the author: Pilot Officer J. G. Magee, Jr.

-I took up smoking 5-cent-a-pack black Mexican cigarettes.
-I was 30, rather late to begin an addiction that I quit with great difficulty 12 years later.
 That may have been why I failed in climbing Orizaba, Mexico's highest volcano at 18,500'.
-I took a taxi (about 5 USA cents a mile) from Mexico City to the village near its base, Tlachichuca, the driver stopping occasionally to nervously inquire if there were "bandits still about".
+I took a taxi (about 5 USA cents a mile) from Mexico City to the village near its base, Tlachichuca, the driver stopping occasionally to nervously ask someone if there were "bandits still about".
 My climbing guide had a prominently enlarged chest from breathing the air of his home at 11,000' altitude.
 We spent the night in a mountain cave at 13,500', the pack horse tethered outside.
 I had to force each breath until I acclimatized somewhat, and slept.
 The next morning I laboriously ascended to steep snow at 16,500', where I couldn't take another very slow step upward.
-I told the guide, "No puedo andar mas" (I can't go further), and we descended.
+I told the guide, "No puedo andar mas" (I can't go further), so we slowly descended.

 In Mexico City I found the Navion had been attached and hangared by a business to which Milton owed money.
 That was illogical and illegal, because he never became my partner, but I struggled with lawyers and courts and corruption to retrieve my Navion.
 My life was threatened, so my lawyer suggested I change my hotel residence, which I did by walking several blocks in a maze until I was sure nobody was following me.
-Finally I gave up and flew N92975 black to Maine.
+Finally I gave up and flew N92975 back to Maine.

 From there on the ground was much lower but the clouds were still at the same high elevation, so pilotage (navigation by comparing the map to the few features on the ground) to Texas became much easier.